zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 	 - **Give fixed X points to Customers**: Customers will receive a fixed number of X points for whatever order they place.
 For example, if you want to give Customers 5 points for purchasing, then:

-•	Choose "Action": "Give fixed X points to Customers"
-•	Fill in field "Points (X)": 5
+o	Choose "Action": "Give fixed X points to Customers" o	Fill in field "Points (X)": 5
 => If Customers place an order of $100 or $1000, they will earn 5 points.
 	  - **Give X points for every Y money spent**: The higher the order values that Customers place, the more points they can receive.
 For example, if you want to give Customers 5 points for every $200.00 spent and limit the number of points that can be earned to 15, then:

-•	Choose "Action": "Give X points for every Y amount spent"
+o	Choose "Action": "Give X points for every Y amount spent"
-			•	Fill in field "Points (X)": 5
-			•	Fill in field "Money Step (Y)": 200
-			•	Fill in field "Max points earned by this rule": 15 =>If Customers purchase an order of $800.00, they will earn 15 points.
+			o	Fill in field "Points (X)": 5 o	Fill in field "Money Step (Y)": 200 o	Fill in field "Max points earned by this rule": 15 =>If Customers purchase an order of $800.00, they will earn 15 points.
 	 - **Give X points for every Y quantity:** The more products Customers buy from your store, the more points they can receive.
-For example, if you want to give Customers 5 points for every 10 items they order and limit the number of points that can be earned to 15, then:
-•	Choose "Action": "Give X points for every Y qty purchased"
-•	Fill in field "Points (X)": 5
-•	Fill in field "Quantity (Y)": 10
-•	Fill in field "Max points earned by this rule": 15 =>	If Customers purchase an order of 40 items, they will earn 15 points.
+For example, if you want to give Customers 5 points for every 10 items they order and limit the number of points that can be earned to 15, then: o	Choose "Action": "Give X points for every Y qty purchased" o	Fill in field "Points (X)": 5 o	Fill in field "Quantity (Y)": 10 o	Fill in field "Max points earned by this rule": 15 =>	If Customers purchase an order of 40 items, they will earn 15 points.

-Please note that if you choose “**yes**” for the field “**Stop Further Rules Processing**” then all other **Shopping Cart Earning** rules will not be applied.
-If you choose “no”, the rule with the highest priority level will be applied.
+Please note that if you choose "**yes**" for the field "**Stop Further Rules Processing**" then all other **Shopping Cart Earning** rules will not be applied.
+If you choose "no", the rule with the highest priority level will be applied.

 After you finish configuring, remember to click on the **Save Rule** or **Save and Continue Edit** button to save your work.
 If you click on the **Save Rule** button, you will be navigated to the **Shopping Cart Earning Rule Manager** page and the rule will be shown in the catalog rule list as below:
 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image087.png?raw=true)